stev3bb/SENG2021/README.md

 Navigate to the /SENG2021 directory and run `nodemon` and access http://localhost:3000 to view the website.
 Use Ctrl+C to close the app

+If you guys have problems (steve advice) ps aux | grep 3000 kill -9 "pid" (which node is occupied)

 ## TODO
 * **Home:** Feedback pls
 * **Campsite Search:** Pins need information when clicked